- Date:

 Resources

-- Victorian Registration and Qualifications Authority: State – The State Register provides information about education and training providers registered by the VRQA, and the accredited courses and qualifications they deliver.
+- Victorian Registration and Qualifications Authority: State Register(opens in a new window) – The State Register provides information about education and training providers registered by the VRQA, and the accredited courses and qualifications they deliver.
 The State Register can be used to find information on the registration type of designated purpose schools